CYBERTESLA/My-Neural-Net/README.md

 - Backpropagation to compute gradients
 - Weight and bias updates using gradient descent
 - Loss tracking and visualization

-## 📈 Example Output

-Upon running the script, you should see the loss decreasing over epochs, indicating that the network is learning the XOR function.

-## 🤝 Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements.

 ## 📄 License